 The delivery of a baby with any type of spina bifida should be at a hospital that is prepared for high-risk births, including immediate access to a neonatal intensive care unit and pediatric surgical services.
 This will simplify communication between obstetrical, neonatal and pediatric surgical teams as well as limit the separation between mother and baby.

-University of Michigan is one of only a few centers nationwide at which the birth center is co-located within a comprehensive children’s hospital.
+Michigan Medicine is one of only a few centers nationwide at which the birth center is co-located within a comprehensive children’s hospital.
 This unique setting allows for seamless integration between our private-room birth center, state-of-the-art newborn intensive care unit (NICU), and access to around-the-clock pediatric surgical services in one convenient location.

 The method of delivery for babies with a myelomeningocele remains under debate.
 There is no clear evidence that having a Cesarean section will improve the outcome of these babies.
 However, a C-section may be needed for an obstetrical reason, such as for a baby with very large ventricles who has an increased head circumference.
 A vaginal delivery is recommended whenever it is a safe option.